folio-org/okapi/doc/guide.md

 with JSON content defined by schema [InstallJobList.json](../okapi-core/src/main/raml/InstallJobList.json)).

+This allows to get a list of all install jobs - including ongoing ones regardless of whether they are asynchronous or not.

 ### Ignoring errors during install

 Okapi 4.2.0 and later, it is possible to ignore errors during the